stefanhans/programming-reactive-systems-in-go/cli-chat/README.md

 ### Start the chat from scratch interactively

-To start without any initialization you use the test mode with an empty test.
+To start without any initialization, you use the test mode with an empty test.

 ```
 ./cli-chat -test -testfile=empty.cmd alice
 ```

-Now, you have to start step by step.
+Now, you can start step by step or play as wanted.

 **Create your memberlist node**